kefrankk/radio_sources/README.md

-# Checking for radio galaxis on FIRST Catalog
+# Checking for radio galaxies on FIRST Catalog